About Eating & Habits

 Like Steve alludes to, I realized I had been filling a void at times with food, and now had no idea how to fill it without.
 I’m not saying that eating out of habit is a bad thing per se, but I do think it’s a bad thing to perform the same habits again and again without being conscious of them.

 In a way, it’s akin to how I feel when I come home after a while spent overseas.
-All those little habits that I do at home everyday and feel as if I couldn’t do without disappear in a foreign land.
+All those little habits that I do at home every day and feel as if I couldn’t do without disappearing in a foreign land.
 And when I come home, I realize the world didn’t fall apart just because I stopped reading my RSS feeds or watching my favorite TV series.
 And I didn’t end up any less happy either.